Building bridges between Ohio State and the state health department

-Root is an associate professor in both the Department of Geography and the College of Public Health’s (CPH) Division of Epidemiology.
-When the COVID-19 crisis reached Ohio last spring, she was brought aboard a special recovery team — along with CPH faculty Eric Seiber and Julianna Nemeth — to serve as one of Ohio State’s liaisons to the Ohio Department of Health (ODH).
+Root is an associate professor in both the Department of Geography and the College of Public Health’s Division of Epidemiology.
+In response to the COVID-19 pandemic, she is a member of a newly formed recovery team — along with CPH faculty Eric Seiber and Julianna Nemeth — serving as one of Ohio State’s liaisons to the Ohio Department of Health.

-The recovery team’s objectives fell into three primary buckets: develop a surveillance system to monitor how the coronavirus progressed through the community; leverage data science techniques such as modeling to inform policy decisions; and advise public health officials to ensure the community’s safety and keep hospitals from becoming overwhelmed.
+The recovery team’s objectives fall into three primary buckets: develop a surveillance system to monitor how the coronavirus progresses through the community; leverage data science techniques such as modeling to inform policy decisions; and advise public health officials to ensure the community’s safety and keep hospitals from becoming overwhelmed.

-As the recovery team and ODH officials brought potential solutions to the table, Root contacted appropriate Ohio State faculty whose expertise and research applied.
+As the recovery team and ODH officials bring potential solutions to the table, Root connects with ODH Director Amy Acton and contacts appropriate Ohio State faculty whose expertise and research is applicable.

 “I’m trying to figure out what faculty has the skills necessary to carry out very specific tasks our health agencies have identified as important for their response and recovery efforts,” she said.

-One team Root organized was tasked with assessing the overall prevalence of COVID-19 in Ohio and measuring the presence of asymptomatic carriers in the community.
-The team — which included sociology Professor Sam Clark, CPH Professors Bill Miller and Stan Lemeshow, and CPH Associate Professors Maria Gallo, Abigail Turner and Alison Norris — designed a plan for the state detailing how to surveil COVID-19 to help predict where it may spread next.
+One team Root organized was tasked with assessing the overall prevalence of COVID-19 in Ohio, and trying to identify how many asymptomatic carriers might be in the community.
+The team — which includes sociology Professor Sam Clark, CPH Professors Bill Miller and Stan Lemeshow, and CPH Associate Professors Maria Gallo, Abigail Turner and Alison Norris — designed a plan for the state detailing how to surveil COVID-19 to help predict where it may spread next.

 “That’s a pretty big accomplishment and is so incredibly vital to our understanding,” Root said.
 “It’s the first step that needs to happen.”